 It involves the strategic allocation, tracking, and management of financial resources to support climate change mitigation and adaptation efforts.
 The PFM coverage is consistent with the standpoint of the IMF (Gonguet et al., (2021)).
-It has a broader focus than the OECD's "green budgeting" as it takes into account other PFM functions that extend beyond the budget's scope.
+It has a broader focus than OECD "green budgeting" as it takes into account other PFM functions that extend beyond the budget's scope.